3xploitGuy/lazyaircrack/README.md

 ## Installing and requirements
 - aircrack-ng
-- Linux or Unix-based system (Currently tested only on Kali Linux rolling).
+- Linux or Unix-based system (Currently tested only on Kali Linux rolling)
+- Root access

 ### Installing
 + **For Linux :**